Pragna Patel

 She has said 'It is only through activism that that we can truly honour those who came before us to fight for the rights and freedoms that we currently enjoy and it is only through activism that can we encourage others to feel empowered and to form part of wider social movements that carry the promise of change.'

-In 2011 she was named as one of the Top 100 Women Activists and Campaigners.
+In 2011 she was named by The Guardian as one of the Top 100 Women Activists and Campaigners.